736B796E6574/bank-of-python-CI-PP3/README.md

 ![Screenshot 2022-07-27 at 12 28 21](https://user-images.githubusercontent.com/98256205/181238141-dd2c8339-817e-41bb-9636-5274f6b6e275.png)

+## Bugs

+* There was a bug that would not let the "Exit program" option to run properly when returning from the "Create Account" menu option.
+I couldd't seem to figure it out so had to get creative.
+Since it was the main menu I was able to install a library and use it to reset the program at that point giving us a clean start.
+This didn't fix the original bug but it regained the function of the program without affecting user experience so it was a satisfactory patch.
+* There were a lot of ways to crash this program with empty inputs or unexpected inputs.
+I systematically found and closed every one of these errors.
+I used try/except blocks to handle most of the errors.

 ## Deployment

 This app was deployed to Heroku.
 Below are the steps taken for its deployment